yangpluseven/OUCC2025/README.md

 This project is the preliminary round submission by **OUC/Team水军出击** for the **2025 National College Student Computer System Ability Competition - Compiler System Design Contest - Compiler Implementation Contest**.

-The compiler translates **SysY language** into **RISC-V RV64GC** assembly code, covering the complete compilation workflow: from lexical and syntax analysis, AST construction, intermediate representation (IR) generation and optimization, to final target assembly code generation.
+The compiler translates **SysY language** (a subset of C) into **RISC-V RV64GC** assembly code, covering the complete compilation workflow: from lexical and syntax analysis, AST construction, intermediate representation (IR) generation and optimization, to final target assembly code generation.

 ---